Interpolation can hurt robust generalization even when there is no noise: Max- l2 -margin interpolation in robust linear classification

 \section{Max-\texorpdfstring{$\ell_2$}{l2}-margin interpolation in robust linear classification}

 Unlike linear regression, adversarially trained binary logistic regression classifiers may still interpolate the training data, resulting in \emph{robust} max-$\ltwo$-margin interpolators as $\lambda \to 0$.
-Hence, in this section, we train and evaluate classifiers with $\ell_\infty$-perturbation sets $\pertset{\infty}(\eps)$, a standard choice in the experimental and theoretical classification literature \cite{Goodfellow15,Javanmard20b,Rice20,Sanyal21}, but also investigate $\ell_2$-perturbations in \suppmat~\ref{sec:logreg_l2_perturbations} for completeness.
-Our theoretical results show that the robust max-$\ltwo$-margin interpolator with $\lambda \to 0$ has worse robust classification performance than a regularized predictor with $\lambda >0$.
+Hence, in this section we train and evaluate classifiers with $\ell_\infty$-perturbation sets $\pertset{\infty}(\eps)$, a standard choice in the experimental and theoretical classification literature \cite{Goodfellow15,Javanmard20b,Rice20,Sanyal21}, but also discuss $\ell_2$-perturbations in \suppmat~\ref{sec:logreg_l2_perturbations} for completeness.
+Our theoretical results show that the robust max-$\ltwo$-margin interpolator with $\lambda \to 0$ has a worse robust risk than a regularized predictor with $\lambda >0$.